Frei Caneca: Early life

 Frei Caneca was the oldest son of Portuguese parents.
 His father, Domingos da Silva Rabelo, was a cooper from whom he got his nickname.
 His mother, Francisca Maria Alexandrina de Siqueira, was the cousin of a Carmelite nun.
 The family resided in Recife, more precisely in Fora-de-Portas, today known as Comunidade do Pilar, built during the Dutch Brazil era.

 He became a novice at the Carmo and took the Religious habit in 1796 and professed the next year.

 Career

-He was ordained into the Carmelite Order in 1801, with the necessary apostolic dispensation of age 22, and created the Seminário de Olinda.
+He was ordained into the Carmelite Order in 1801, with the necessary apostolic dispensation of age 22, and later joined the Seminary of Olinda.
 He was authorized to attend the courses that the Order had not offered.
 He attended the seminary and oratorians libraries in Recife.
 In 1803 he was designated to teach rhetoric and geometry at his convent.
 Later he taught rational and moral philosophy.

 At some point, "his interest goes beyond the walls of the cloister, as indicated by its provision in public chair geometry of Alagoas region".
 It remained there a short time, given the prospect of appointment to the same chair in Recife, which failed to materialize by the Pernambuco Revolt of 1817.

 Caneca shared liberal and republican ideas, and attended the Academia do Paraíso, one of the meeting places of those who, influenced by the American and French revolutions, conspired against Portuguese rule.